urol-e5/urol-e5.github.io/_posts/2022-03-26-Daily-Fieldwork-Post.md

 ## *Data tracking*

-All repirometry metadata and tracking were uploaded to the [heatwave timeseries GitHub](https://github.com/daniellembecker/Gametogenesis/tree/main/heatwave).
+All respirometry metadata and tracking were uploaded to the [heatwave timeseries GitHub](https://github.com/daniellembecker/Gametogenesis/tree/main/heatwave).